pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ####FRSKY
 Extended limits supported

-Telemetry enabled for A0, A1, RSSI
+Telemetry enabled for A0, A1, RSSI, TSSI and Hub

 Option=fine frequency tuning, usually 0 or -41 based on the manufacturer boards